ARE YOU A CERTIFIED REFEREE? CLICK HERE TO REGISTER TO REFEREE AT COWBOY TURF WARS.

 There is no offside offense.

 LAW 12 FOULS AND MISCONDUCT

 Fouls and misconduct are penalized by the awarding of a free kick to the opposing team.
 Slide tackles are not allowed.
 A yellow carded player may be substituted with referee permission.
-A second yellow card is a red card and the player is ejected for the remainder of that game and the next game.
+A second yellow card is a red card and the player is ejected for the remainder of that game (no substitution allowed for the remainder of the game in which the second yellow card was received) and the next game.
 Any red card requires the player to leave the playing area and he/she is ejected for the remainder of that game and at least the next game.
 Yellow cards in sequential games will require that the player sits out the next game.

 LAW 13 FREE KICKS

 Direct free kicks will include the corner kick as defined in Law 17 and the penalty kick as defined in Law 14.
 Indirect free kicks will be used for all other restarts.
 4 yards must be given immediately.
 The player must put the ball into play within 6 (six) seconds from time ball is determined ready to play.

 LAW 14 PENALTY KICK